BeAPI/bea-plugin-defaults/README.md

 # BEA - Plugin Defaults

-Library of mu-plugins to set plugin's default options.
+Library of WordPress mu-plugins to set plugin's default options.

-Very useful in a multisite, or even just a single site, to easily set the default options of wanted plugin to apply your needs.
+Very useful in a multisite, or even just a single site, to easily set the default options of a plugin to apply your precies needs.

 # How ?